Here is some advice for the last month before you take the LSAT:

 If it’s the last month and you are still more than 10 points below the score it would take to get you into a school you would be satisfied attending, then you have a tough choice.
 There may be limits to how much someone can improve on the LSAT in one month.
 It’s probably best to keep prepping, but if you reach the middle of this month and you are nowhere near a score you would be satisfied with, it is very reasonable to consider postponing the test.
 Especially consider delaying if you don’t feel you have been prepping as much as you should have.
 You may want to start fresh and do it right the next time.

 Before anyone cancels right now with a month to go, there is one emergency measure to consider: ditch any lousy system you are using to diagram LSAT problems.
 Here I am speaking directly to those using Kaplan or Princeton Review books to prep.
-Hopefully none of our regular readers are doing this, but if you are reading this now and are still using PR/Kaplan methods, QUIT RIGHT NOW BEFORE IT’S TOO LATE.
-I’ve beaten this point to death elsewhere so I won’t go into details, but those prep books are terrible.
+Hopefully, none of our regular readers are doing this, but if you are reading this now and are still using PR/Kaplan methods, QUIT RIGHT NOW BEFORE IT’S TOO LATE.
+I’ve beaten this point to death in other articles on this site, but suffice to say, those prep books are terrible.
 Use Powerscore, Manhattan, or Blueprint’s books.
 These are all reputable LSAT companies that earned their reputation by helping a ton of people get high scores on the LSAT.

 Here are the books we most strongly recommend you use to learn how to do LSAT problems: